cloudfoundry/java-test-applications/README.md

 ## Building

 This project is built with Gradle.
-To build the artifacts, run:
+To build the artifacts, install Play and Grails and then run:

 ```plain
 ./gradlew